Reducing our emissions and improving energy efficiency

 Solvents, or volatile organic compounds (VOCs), are among Nokian Tyres’ most significant air emissions.
 Since VOC regulations are country-specific, the calculation and reporting of VOC emissions vary by location.

-In the US, VOC emissions are calculated, in accordance with local legislation and the State-issued minor source air permit, using established emission factors based on the quantity of raw materials processed.
-There is no specific facility-wide VOC limit; rather, limits are set for individual processes within the facility.
-In 2024, Nokian Tyres discovered that all VOCs were not accounted for in the established emission factors and self-reported this error to authorities.
-After recalculations with the new calculation method, the total VOC emissions in 2024 were 34.7 tons, exceeding the air permit limit.
-The recalculations also showed that the air permit limit had been exceeded since 2021.
-In December, Nokian Tyres was issued a technical Notice of Violation for the unaccounted VOC emissions.
-The company has been cooperating with the local authorities to update the calculation methods and applied for an updated minor source air permit of the US factory.
+In the US, VOC emissions are calculated in accordance with local legislation and the State-issued minor source air permit.
+The calculation is based on established emissions factors and the quantity of raw materials processed.
+There is no specific facilitywide VOC limit; rather, limits are set for individual processes within the facility.
+Nokian Tyres targets to stay below the permit limits.
+In 2024, Nokian Tyres discovered that all VOCs were not accounted for in the established emissions factors and self-reported this error to the authorities.
+Recalculations showed that because of this error, the air permit limit had been exceeded since 2021, and in spring 2025, the company received a penalty of $5,700 for the violation.
+Nokian Tyres applied for an updated minor source air permit of the US factory and received it in the fall.
+In 2025, VOC emissions from the US factory were 37.5 tons, remaining under the permit limit.

 Particle emissions (dust)